TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/more_text_styles.md

 #### Downloaded fonts

 It is also possible to use a font that you have downloaded from the web.
-In your CSS file, you import and define a custom font using the `@font-face` rule, and then use as you would any other font-family.
+In your CSS file, you import and define a custom font using the `@font-face` rule, and then use it as you would any other font-family.
 There are multiple types of font file formats and you can read more in depth about them on [fileinfo.com's page on Font File Formats](https://fileinfo.com/filetypes/font).
 Please take care when choosing a font file format however, because some are not universally supported by browsers.
 A list of browsers and the font formats they support can be found on [W3 Schools' page on CSS Web Fonts](https://www.w3schools.com/css/css3_fonts.asp).

 ~~~css
 @font-face {